Impact of Coronavirus on ACT Exams

 This organization was founded in 1937, and the members of the National Association for College Admission Counseling (NACAC) are dedicated to serving students as they weigh their postsecondary education decisions.
 Its official website is constantly updating any information related to the ACT testing procedures due to the coronavirus outbreak.

-Since the coronavirus outbreak of 2020 began affecting America around March 6th, roughly 1.6 million students looking to take the ACT exams have been affected by changes and delays.
+Since the coronavirus outbreak of 2020 began affecting America in March, roughly 1.6 million students looking to take the ACT exams have been affected by changes and delays.
 The safety of students and test center staff is at the top of the list for the decision by the ACT to postpone the tests.
 The Study.com online learning platform is an excellent methodology for students to prepare for the ACT exams during the postponements.
 Students can't take the exams online on home, but may be able to use computers at their respective schools or test centers.
 The deadlines for the ACT exam dates, like the COVID-19 situation, are fluid and subject to change each day.
 Lastly, the National Association for College Admission Counseling (NACAC) monitors and updates changes related to the ACT exams.